Last updated: November 5, 2015 at 16:40 pm

-Sunday, March 1, 4 pm – Members’ Recital at First Presbyterian Church, Bridgeton
+Sunday, April 17, 2016 at 4 is our annual Members’ Recital at First Presbyterian Church, Bridgeton, Gae Finch hosting.

 CHAPTER SCHOLARSHIPS AVAILABLE We have Chapter Scholarships available for persons interested in learning to play the organ.
 The Scholarship provides 14 free lessons for any pianist who is at an Intermediate level of pianistic ability.
 Members who teach piano may have a student who would be interested.
 For information contact Chair of Scholarship Committee Vernon Williams (856-235-0811; email@example.com).